reekKiE/CompleteSuicideManual-En/English/chapter_5.md

 Regardless, she was determined to commit suicide.
 However, because of this unexpected situation, it is difficult to say that suicide will definitely be successful if this is done.

-## Case Study 15: A woman who survived a railway suicide attempt, losing one hand and two feet
+## Case study 15: A woman who survived a railway suicide attempt, losing one hand and two feet

 In February 1955, Ms. T attempted suicide by crashing her car, but failed.
 She was a 16-year-old grade-11 high school student at the time.
 At about ten o'clock in the evening, she rushed to the express train that had just departed from Shinjuku Station on the Odakyu Line, and "jumped off as if she was attracted by the railway" from the front of the platform.
 The train braked suddenly and stopped.
 T's right ankle, the part below the knee of his left foot, 15 cm below the shoulder of his left hand, and the ring finger and little finger of his right hand were all broken.
 All that is left are the thumb, index finger and middle finger of the left hand.
 At that time, T screamed desperately: "It's hot, it's hot!" and soon lost consciousness.
 She was taken to the hospital by ambulance and was in a coma for a week.
 When she regained consciousness and learned of her condition, it was the tenth day after the accident.
 T once thought in despair: "I have no choice but to die again."
 Later, she believed in the words of a Christian pastor and the Bible and decided to live on.
 She was discharged from the hospital in August and both legs were fitted with prosthetics.
 She married the pastor the next year, had two children, and is now engaged in speaking engagements promoting the preciousness of life.